Feng Shui for Cemeteries (and Other Significant Places)

 2. Do A Clearing

-(Check out our blog post, How to Know if You Need Space Clearing for the full run-down on this.)
+(Check out the blog post, How to Know if You Need Space Clearing for the full run-down on this.)

 This is a good thing to do every once in a while even if you don’t live near an impressive site since, over time, different energies can linger and imprint themselves in a space.
 Ever had someone in your home who you really didn’t want to be there?
 Even though they may have physically left, their energy can stick around, making you feel uneasy, tense, or drained.
 And unhelpful energies from nearby sites can drift around and insert themselves where they don't belong (like your home).
 Space clearing is the process of removing these stagnant, heavy, old, or negative energies from a space so that positive and vibrant energies can reign supreme.